martinsson/BugsZero-Kata/README.md

 If you'e already accustomed this thinking this way, have a look at [instructions-advanced.md](https://github.com/martinsson/BugsZero-Kata/blob/master/instructions-advanced.md)

 ## Solutions
-Have a look at the [various solutions](https://github.com/martinsson/BugsZero-Kata/blob/master/solutions.md)
+After doing your version, have a look at the [various solutions](https://github.com/martinsson/BugsZero-Kata/blob/master/solutions.md) in the form of merge-requests.
+It is easy to see what the change was using the diff-view.
+They are meant to be (on of) the best trade-offs for the given problem.
+There's always trade-offs, but if you find a better or simply good alternative, please fork and merge-request and we'll reference it.

 ## Next steps
 Go use this on some other code base, like your project!